 It's tempting to see artificial intelligence (AI) and machine learning (ML) as magic of sorts.
 In reality, though, you should think of them as a set of tools that can enable new capabilities.
-At Manifold, we do our best to avoid jargon, and work hard to demystify AI right from the first conversation with new clients.
-Particularly, when we’re talking to executives, which we often do, we try to get them to dial back a little bit on the pixie dust aspect of AI, and look at their project within the context of a more traditional product development spectrum.
+At Manifold, we do our best to avoid jargon, and work hard to demystify AI right from the first conversation with new customers.
+Particularly, when we’re talking to executives, we try to get them to dial back a little bit on the "pixie dust" aspect of AI, and look at their projects within the context of a more traditional product development spectrum.

 Admittedly, there is a massive marketing wave that is much larger than what we choose to do, and that does contribute to the context someone has when coming into a conversation with us.
 More important than the specific words we use, we make sure to take people from that known context into a world where we feel we can have a much more real conversation—focusing on things that are grounded and the actual work we do.

 A lot of people are uncomfortable with terms they don’t understand, but they believe they’re supposed to understand them, and continue using them.
 Once you unpack the marketing terms—“Let’s talk about what you mean by AI, and let me unpack what I mean, and make sure we have a shared vocabulary”—they start to feel more comfortable.
 One way we do this is by walking through our Lean AI process and explaining what each step looks like in practice.

 As a final note, hype isn't always a bad thing.
 It does motivate organizations that traditionally wouldn’t look at technology as enabling components of their business strategy—“Oh, well, let’s at least take a look because it seems everybody else is getting some value from it.”
 The hype does at least stir up things inside organizations where you get some creativity going and people are willing to at least step out of their day-to-day and take a look.

 Interested in learning more about how our team at Manifold works together?
 See our Careers page.